allantargino/BotIntegrationWithQnA-LUIS/README.md

     context.Done<IMessageActivity>(newMessage);
 }
 ```
-I also overrided the <b>DefaultWaitNextMessageAsync</b> method to return the value from my boolean <b>foundResultInQnA</b>.
-This means that my main bot dialog will receive this result and will get to decide if the user has an answer to his question or if it should rise a LUIS Dialog.
+The <b>DefaultWaitNextMessageAsync</b> method is also overrided to return the value from the boolean <b>foundResultInQnA</b>.
+This means that the bot main dialog will receive this result and will get to decide if the user has an answer to the question posted or if it should rise a LUIS Dialog.

 ### LUIS Dialog ###
-We'll create a new LUISDialog class that inherits from the original <b>LuisDialog</b> class and pass the ID and Key from our LUIS app:
+A new LUISDialog class that inherits its behavior from the original <b>LuisDialog</b> class is created:
 ```csharp
 [Serializable]
 public class LUISDialog : LuisDialog<object>